Car Insurance Rates by State

 Crime rate

-The area in which you live also influences the crime rate in your state.
+The area you live in also influences your state’s crime rate.
 In California, your zip code can affect your insurance rate by up to 91%.
-Your street address can affect your insurance rate as well.
-Big cities tend to have higher crime rates and more accidents than rural areas.
-However, rural areas have lower property crime rates than big cities.
-If you live in California, be sure to compare your rates by ZIP code and state.
+Your street address can also affect your insurance rate.
+Big cities have more crime and accidents than rural areas.

 Weather